Damien Hirst's Latest Project Lets You Design Your Own 'Spin Paintings'

 How to use the dashboard and create an artwork?

-Collectors can select the size, style, colours, shape and medium to generate their artwork, which will be randomly generated using the inputs.
+Collectors can select the size, style, colours, shape and medium to generate their artworks, which will be randomly generated using the inputs.
 HENI says that “each artwork in this series will be unique.”

 There are 25 different styles that generators can pick.
 Spin styles are given names such as ‘Heavens,’ ‘Gyrations,’ ‘Explosions,’ ‘Tourbillons,’ ‘Supernovas,’ and ‘Typhoons’ among others.
 There is also a black-and-white style named ‘Star Clusters.’
 Collectors can further customise their output by using the optional blur feature.